-Binary Capping is an amount set by the MLM companies to maintain financial stability.
+Binary Capping is an amount set by binary MLM Companies to maintain financial stability.
 The turnover of the company may be affected if the commission payout goes out of control.
-Binary Capping will depend upon Commission or Sales Volume.
+Binary Capping will depend upon binary MLM commission or sales volume.

 This value is set based on the sales volume gained by the distributors in contrast with the joining package.

-If distributor X achieves sales volume from the left leg as 200, the right leg as 400, and the binary capping is set to 100 SV, then the commission will be provided only for the capping value of 100.
-The remaining 100 from the weak leg and 200 from the strong leg will be excluded and will not be taken for the next commission cycle.
+If distributor X achieves sales volume from the left leg as 200, the right leg as 400, and the binary capping is set to 100 SV, then the binary MLM commission will be provided only for the capping value of 100.
+The remaining 100 from the weak leg and 200 from the strong leg will be excluded and will not be taken for the next MLM binary plan commission cycle.

 The company may prefer to set this capping daily, or weekly, or monthly.

-This value is set based on the commission received by the distributors in contrast with the joining package.
+This value is set based on the MLM binary plan commission received by the distributors in contrast with the joining package.

 Suppose distributor A joins with a joining package of $1000, the company may set the capping value to $5000 and the distributor will not receive more than $5000 as commission.
 This capping value can also be set daily, or weekly, or monthly.